CASA DE SANTO ANTÓNIO DE BRITIANDE - BRITIANDE, LAMEGO

-The House has his own Chapel and a 15th century façade.
-In ancient times was the retreat of Franciscan friars that came from the convent of Ferreirim to meditate and rest.
+The House has its own Chapel and a 15th century façade.
+In ancient times, it was the retreat of Franciscan friars that came from the convent of Ferreirim to meditate and rest.
 It is part of the eight manor houses that existed in Britiande.

 A family house since the 19th century being renovated in 1990 to what it is today.

 As the legend goes, the first king of Portugal, Dom Afonso Henriques in command of his troops walked through this village.
 The soldiers found nuts fallen on the ground, delaying their mission.
 The king ordered them crack and move.
 (Note: Britar (partir)=crack; Andar (move)=walk, giving the name Britande.)